fone4u/hadoop_explorations/pig/README.md

 Most things related to Hadoop seem to have an animal connotation.
 I can see that just like a real pig, Hadoop Pig can be trained to search for precious things buried beneath - truffels in the case of a real pig, BIG DATA in the case of Hadoop Pig.
-The pig is a brute force animal who can also be delicate and precise.

-One of the most common "Hello World" Pig example is the count words of a text.
+A common "Hello World" Pig example is to count words in a block of text.
 Let's build on this example, and take it to an extreme: to count every word ever written in books between 1800 and 2000!

 With the Google N-gram Viewer you can see how common a word has been over the last 200 years.